What is the Scotts Valley Sportsmen's Club and what are its objectives?

 Why does the club require me to send in a picture of my NRA membership card?

-As an NRA affiliated club, we are required to verify every member's current membership credentials.
+As an NRA affiliated club, we verify every member's current membership credentials.
 This is important, because the NRA offers significant grants for range construction and maintenance for clubs that maintain 100% NRA membership.
 This can be accomplished by sending us a picture of your NRA membership card or the mailing label from an NRA publication like the American Rifleman, which shows your membership number and expiration date.
 All smart phones can take a suitable picture of your NRA card or label...just be sure the card fills most of the screen when you take the picture, or you can use a scanner.
 Alternatively, you can send us a paper copy if it's clear and readable.
 If you have a multi-year membership we do not need to verify your card every year.
 Please notify us when you renew your NRA membership, as the NRA does not notify us.

 Do I have to be a club member to use the club's range?